 Description: Development phase: create models and submit results (prediction) on validation and test data; feed-back are provided on the validation set only.

-Description: Final phase: submissions from the previous phase are automatically cloned and used to compute the final score.
+Description: Final phase: Test data will be sent to participant one week before the starting of the final phase.
+Submissions from the previous phase are automatically cloned and used to compute the final score.
 The results on the test set will be revealed when the organizers make them available.

 You must be logged in to participate in competitions.Sign In